superfliege/azure-docs.de-de/articles/load-balancer/load-balancer-get-started-internet-availability-zones-zonal-powershell.md

 ---
-title: Erstellen eines Load Balancers mit einem Zonen-Front-End – Azure PowerShell
+title: Create a Load Balancer with zonal frontend - Azure PowerShell
 titlesuffix: Azure Load Balancer
-description: Erfahren Sie, wie Sie einen Load Balancer Standard mit einem Zonen-Front-End mithilfe von Azure PowerShell erstellen.
+description: Learn how to create Standard Load Balancer with a zonal frontend using Azure PowerShell
 services: load-balancer
 documentationcenter: na
 author: KumudD